robertmuth/Cwerg/CpuA32/README.md

   followed by an immediate count
 * the lr register in the bl instruction is made explicit
-* store and load instruction do not use square brackets, exclamation marks, minus signs to indictae the various addressing modes as this is already encoded in the opcode variant
+* store and load instruction do not use square brackets, exclamation marks, minus signs to indicate the various addressing modes as this is already encoded in the opcode variant

+### API

+There are helpers for looking up the `Opcode` of a 32 bit instruction word, `Opcode.FindOpcode`, and extracting the `Operand` values, `Opcode.DisassembleOperands`.

+Conversely, starting with and `Opcode` and list of `Operand` values an instruction word can be obtained via `Opcode.AssembleOperands`

+An `Opocode` can also be looked up by its name in the dictionary `Opcode.names_to_opcode`.

 #### Examples

 Standard Notation